metaplex-foundation/developer-hub/src/pages/das-api/getting-started.md

 ---
 title: Getting Started
-metaTitle: DAS Api - Getting Started
+metaTitle: DAS API - Getting Started
-description: Installation and setup of the Metaplex DAS Api client.
+description: Installation and setup of the Metaplex DAS API client.
 ---

 The `@metaplex-foundation/digital-asset-standard-api` package can be use to interact with Metaplex DAS API:

-The DAS Api client is a Umi plugin so you will have to install Umi in conjunction with the DAS Api client.
+The DAS API client is a Umi plugin so you will have to install Umi in conjunction with the DAS API client.

 You can install the plugin from the location below.